Underpass People come and go... but we survive because of each other.

 Akkara Srauy production designer

-Akkara Srauy Akkara Srauy is a freelance sound designer and music editor for film and television.
+Akkara Srauy Akkara Srauy is a freelance picture and music editor for film and television.
 Having grown up in Fresno, California after arriving in America at only six weeks old, her story is not unlike that portrayed in the film.
 Her family fled from Cambodia, surviving the Khmer Rouge Regime in search for a better life for their future.
 Being raised with weekly visits to the library and countless hours in front of the television, Akkara fell in love with story telling at an early age and decided to pursue a career in filmmaking.
 She completed her undergraduate degree in three years, obtaining a BA with Honors from UCSB in Film Studies.
 There she received a coveted grant from the university to direct a documentary as part of an independent project course, designed to be shown to interested high school applicants to the school.
 She went on to attend USC and graduated from the program in 2006 with a MFA in Film and Television Production.

 Her role on Underpass came about through her strong desire to collaborate with her friend, Rain, and this amazing crew, and to help tell this unique story as much as possible.
 She is part of the production design team along with Dina Gachman and Jemima de Vera.